hamzaafridi/monopoly-ucd/README.md

 # Monopoly
-required to design and implement a variant of the Monopoly game
+required to design and implement a variant of the Monopoly game.
+Will be implementing standard US version of the game.
+More details available in this [link](https://monopoly.fandom.com/wiki/Monopoly)

 ## Team Details
 - team id: _18_